teresa-wolfiivp/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This can help you become a more valuable asset to your team or organization and make you a better problem-solver.

 One way to achieve this is by setting aside time each week to read and research related to the field.
 Following industry blogs, subscribing to newsletters, and attending conferences and workshops can all help keep you informed.
 Additionally, learning new programming language or tools can give you an edge in the job market and help improve your problem solving skills.

+# 2023-11-30
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the unpredictable nature of user behavior.
+It serves as a reminder to always consider the end-user when designing and developing software, and to continuously test and improve its usability.